-In open-ended questions included in the surveys, teachers wrote:

-The subject involves the use of important geographic skills such as map reading and comparison of maps, spatial geographic thinking and dealing with current questions and value problems.
-That is why I think the issue is important and interesting.
+In open-ended guestions included in the surveys, teachers Training student-teachers should be done, first, in the course of their training.
+We must identify the challenging in teaching the subject and encourage them not to feel The subject involves the use of important geographic uncomfortable when raising political issues.
+Of course skills such as map reading and comparison of maps, teachers can formulate personal positions, based on spatial geographic thinking and dealing with current the wide range of opinions and the arguments that guestions and value problems.
+That is why I think accompany the various opinions. the issue is important and interesting.